 The importance of planning ahead is multifold.
 One benefit is that you will be confronted with the (sometimes daunting) question where you want to go.
 It’s an important question that should not be overlooked.
 If you have no destination, then it doesn’t matter where you go.
 If it doesn’t matter where you go, then you will eventually stop walking as lying around is more comfortable.

 But once you start writing down what you want to achieve, you will drastically increase your chances of becoming the person you want to be.
-I can tell you from my own personal experience that whenever I committed myself to thorough planning of realistic goals, I always managed to achieve what I wanted to accomplish.
+I can tell you from my own personal experience that whenever I committed myself to the thorough planning of realistic goals, I always managed to achieve what I wanted to accomplish.
 In one way or the other.

 The importance of planning is further highlighted by scientific research, which has shown that writing down goals increases your chances of success.